 Dr Alys Megan Longley

 Alys Longley's research foci include practice-led research, performance writing, interdisciplinary projects, art and ecology, ethnography, narrative research, somatic education methods and inclusive dance education.
-Her key area of expertise is in the relationship between performance writing and practice-led research.
-Her key teaching/ supervision areas are in dance writing, research methodologies, practice-led research and applied research practice.
-In 2019 Alys has developed the works Mistranslation Laboratory (performed in Lisbon, Santiago, Wellington and Auckland) and El Otro País Que Eres (created in collaboration with artists Macarena Campbell, Máximo Corvalán-Pincheira and Eduardo Cerón Tillería, and performed in Santiago Chile).
+Her key area of expertise is in the relationship between performance writing and artistic research.
+Her key teaching/ supervision areas are in dance writing, practice-led research, interdisciplinary practice, embodied poetics and improvisation.
+Recently, Alys has developed the works Mistranslation Laboratory (performed in Lisbon, Santiago, Wellington and Auckland) and Mapping Porous Borders/Mapeo de Bordes Porosos (performed in Auckland, NZ and Santiago Chile).
 Alys has recently published in Text and Performance Quarterly (US); Choreographic Practices (UK); Journal of Dance and Somatic Practices (U.K), Symbolic Interactionism (U.S), Qualitative Inquiry (US), Emotion, Space, Society (UK), Writings on Dance (Australia), and HyperRhiz (US).
 Alys's books The Foreign Language of Motion (2014) and Radio Strainer (2016) are published by Winchester University Press (UK).
 Alys has recently co-edited Artistic Approaches to Cultural Mapping: Activating Imaginaries and Means of Knowing (2018) with Nancy Duxubry and Will Garret Petts, and Undisciplining Dance (2018) with Associate Professor Carol Brown.

 Research | Current

 - Interdisciplinary practice